Need a Nitrogen generator in your plant!

 |System Type||N2 Purity||M3/min N2||ANR||M3/Min Air Req’d||CCF||Min Comp M3/Min||Compressor KW Req|

-One can see how drastically the effects of the purity chosen for the 1.5 m3/min nitrogen example.
+One can see how drastically the effects of the purity were chosen for the 1.5 m3/min nitrogen example.
 The compressor kw ranges from 18.5 to 75kw depending on the purity percentage of the nitrogen.

 Table 2 below calculates the Overall Air Compressor energy cost for the compressor to produce the required Nitrogen Flow and Purity.